D-Link DIR-2680 is an Intel-powered Wi-Fi Router with McAfee Secure Home Platform

 We are living in very scary times, and I'm only referring to technology.
 Concerns about nuclear war and unstable world leaders aside, our computers and devices are like Swiss cheese nowadays thanks to Spectre and Meltdown.
 Hell, there are hardcoded backdoors in consumer devices!
 What a sad state of affairs...

 If you want to help keep your home network safe, a quality router is always a smart purchase.
 Not only do you want something that is reliable, but it should be from a reputable manufacturer that issues regular updates.
-One such company is D-Link, and today, it launches a new 802.11ac wireless router that leverages the McAfee Secure Home Platform to keep you safe.
+One such company is D-Link, and today, it unveils a new 802.11ac wireless router that leverages the McAfee Secure Home Platform to keep you safe.
 Called "DIR-2680," it features an absolutely gorgeous industrial design that, quite frankly, makes it appear as something other than a router entirely.

 ALSO READ: Dell releases Ubuntu Linux-based XPS 13 Developer Edition (9370) laptop